 In conjunction with Cleveland Metroparks, graduate student Kimm Jarden is assessing the effects of street-scale green infrastructure retrofits on stormwater runoff hydrology and pollutant loads.
 Bioswales capturing street runoff and rain gardens and rain barrels collecting roof runoff have been installed on two residential streets in the City of Parma’s West Creek watershed.
 Using a paired watershed approach, we’re examining the efficacy of this retrofit in reducing peak flows and total stormflow volumes and will be sampling for metals in summer 2014.

 Influence of stormwater management structures on ecological function in urban

-Funded by NSF’s Environmental Engineering program from 2011-2013, this project is in collaboration with Sara McMillan, Sandra Clinton, and Christina (Naomi) Tague.
+Funded by NSF’s Environmental Engineering program from 2011-2014, this project is in collaboration with Sara McMillan, Sandra Clinton, and Christina (Naomi) Tague.
 We are using a combination of monitoring and modeling to understand the cumulative, downstream effects of stormwater control structures on urban stream hydrology, biogeochemistry, and ecology.
 Among the questions I am seeking to answer with this project are: “How does the spatial pattern of land development and stormwater control within a watershed affect the hydrology and nutrient export in urban streams?”
 “Is there a critical threshold for the percent of watershed area treated by stormwater structures in order to produce meaningful hydrological and ecological benefits of stormwater management?” and “How do different types of stormwater control measures affect temperature surges in urban streams?”.
-Some of the preliminary results of the project will be presented at the Geological Society of America conference in November 2012 and stay tuned for more great stuff coming out of our work.
+Some of the preliminary results of the project were presented at the Geological Society of America conference in November 2012.
+Stay tuned for more great stuff coming out of our work.

 Bridging the Conceptual Divide Between Theoretical and Applied Environmental Chemistry